baxpr/freesurfer-iis/usage.md

 ```
 Do NOT use these options.
 Freesurfer uses temporary space in /dev/shm in the
 container filesystem.
 The container itself does not have enough free space, so
 this must be bound to a location on the host.
-Typical install of singularity
+A typical install of singularity
-do this by default behind the scenes.
+does this by default behind the scenes.

 ```
 --cleanenv